 Target has stood out for competing with Amazon for e-commerce market share.
 Yet 95% of Target’s sales came through its stores in late 2020.
 That includes in-store shopping, of course.
-It also includes website-enabled transactions such as buy online/pickup in-store, curbside pickup, and same-day delivery; and regular e-commerce purchases that are fulfilled through each store.
+It also includes website-enabled transactions such as buy online/pickup in-store, curbside pickup, same-day delivery, and regular e-commerce purchases fulfilled through each store.

 Amazon’s 2017 purchase of Whole Foods gave the company a logistics network of hundreds of stores in the U.S., U.K., and Canada.
 This physical footprint enabled Amazon to double its grocery delivery business from Q4 2019 to Q4 2020.

 Now, Amazon’s physical grocery stores in the U.S. include 500-plus Whole Foods Markets, eight Amazon Fresh and two Amazon Go Grocery stores, and 26 Amazon Go convenience stores.
 Consider the 24 Amazon Books stores, 29 Amazon 4-Star outlets, and seven “Presented by Amazon” pop-up locations, and a true omni-channel picture emerges.